Disproportionate burden assessments

 • search and fix raw urls

-• ensure meaningful link text are used
+• ensure meaningful link texts are used

 • check text is web friendly and in plain English.

-We appreciate a basic audit may not pick up all issues.
-This site was built in 2021 and launched in November 2021 with accessibility at the forefront of the build and content.
-Our Accessibility Statement (as per requirements) includes our contact details for anyone to get in touch if they have any issues with our site.
-Although we can't determine what issues would come up on a full audit or from using a full version of a web governance platform, we will certainly be open to our users approaching us on any accessibility issue and be forthcoming to resolve it.
+Our Accessibility Statement (as per requirements) includes our webmanager@slough.gov.uk email address for anyone to get in touch if they have any issues with the Slough Borough Council website (www.slough.gov.uk).
+Although we cannot determine what issues would come up on a full audit or from using a full version of a web governance platform, we are open to being approached on any accessibility issue.

 Assessment